- 0.1 Which Way to Hike – East to West or West to East?

 If you’ve ever wanted to take on a trekking challenge, Hadrian’s Wall is a great one to go for.
-It’s not too difficult compared to other longer, tougher, more technical challenges, and it’s fairly flat, so it’s a good adventure for a casual hiker.
+It’s not too difficult compared to another longer, tougher, more technical challenges, and it’s fairly flat, so it’s a good adventure for a casual hiker.
 That said, it’s still adventurous enough to deserve respect.

-You’ll encounter beauty, tradition and great food and drink – and it might just bring you closer to the people you do it with.
+You’ll encounter beauty, tradition, and great food and drink – and it might just bring you closer to the people you do it with.

 All the way back in the second century, Emperor Hadrian began building a wall to protect Roman England from its Northern neighbors.
 But he inadvertently did so much more than that – he crafted a trekking trail replete with fun, friendship, and fresh air.